 Arsenale della Biennale di Venezia is a modern art museum featuring the top artists in the world.
 They have an annual festival that lasts six months in Venice and draws millions of art lovers to the city each year.
 It is arguably the most important art display on Earth.

-Each year is a display of new art and most importantly new themes.
-Themes of the past have been music, dance, theatre, and in 2021 it will be architecture as well as other themes which will emerge as we get closer.
-You can visit the official website of the Biennale for more info. .
-2021 Biennale will take place from 22nd of May until 21st of November.
+Each year there’s a display of new art and, most importantly, new themes.
+Past themes have included music, dance, theatre, and architecture, among others.
+You can visit the official website of the Biennale for more info.
 The display takes place inside the Arsenale della Biennale di Venezia as well as outdoors in the Giardini della Biennale.

-It is a tremendous production in which tens of thousands of people dedicate countless hours to prepare.
-If you are in Venice during the Biennale you absolutely positively must go and witness it.
+It’s a tremendous production in which tens of thousands of people dedicate countless hours of their time to prepare.
+If you’re in Venice during the Biennale, you absolutely must go and witness it.

 Address: Campo de la Tana 2169/f